Industry in Kazakhstan

 Kazakhstan - Industry

-Annual average growth in industrial production dropped to 2.7% in May from 3.4% in April.
+Annual average growth in industrial production logged 2.8% in July, edging down from June’s 2.9%.

 Kazakhstan - Industry Data